korovamode/notes/works/The_Coming_Unrest_by_Korovamode_2026_01_18_revised.md

 Because slow repair is hard and uncertain.
 Under stress, strategies with immediate, visible effects outcompete reforms whose benefits are delayed, diffuse, or hard to attribute—even when the short-term tactics erode long-run capacity.

+#### What are plausible limits or boundary cases?

+Some work remains resistant because it depends on physical presence, high-trust relationships, liability concentration, or unstructured environments where errors are costly and hard to contain.
+Some sectors may expand through new demand, regulation, or demographic pressure.
+The claim is not that all work disappears, but that the system can still enter a missing-jobs regime if the most automatable layers include large shares of entry-level and routine cognitive employment, and if the rate of substitution outruns the creation of new, labor-complementary roles.

 #### What does “global synchronization” add?

 If shocks arrive together, escape valves weaken simultaneously.
 Trade, migration, and information become transmission channels for stress rather than relief.

 ## References